 What are you quitting on?
 Why?

 Next time you stall on the road to your goal/vision because things get too tough and the price seems too high, just hold the image of Perry Cross before your eyes and remember his example.
-Remember how tough life is for him and just how much he makes of it, and I guarantee whatever obstacle you are facing will look quite a bit smaller.
+Remember how tough life is for him and just how much he makes of it, and I guarantee whatever obstacle you are facing will look a little smaller.

-Have you given up on your vision?
+Have you given up on your Vision?
 Your goals?

 If so, why!?

 Are those obstacles really so insurmountable?